lightningstorm-project/lightningstorm/README.md

 Each medium can have more than one form of transmitting raindrops.

-For instance, a node running inside a mobile phone can use the Dropbox app to share some raindrops.
+For instance, a node running on a mobile phone can use the Dropbox app to share some raindrops.
 In this case, the other end only need to support HTTP to obtain these raindrops.